epfl-dias/hbp-sp8-mip-federation/Documentation/MIP_Federation_specifications.md

    ```sh
    ./start.sh <node_alias>
    ```
-    Exareme test page will be accessible on `http://localhost:9090/`.
+   The Exareme test page will be accessible on `http://localhost:9090/exa-view/index.html`.

 - Optionally, the web interface Portainer can be deployed to manage the swarm and the services running on it: